f-babar/Fake-News-Detector/README.md

 git clone https://github.com/f-babar/Fake-News-Detector.git
 ```

-2. Got to the project directory and Run the following command:
+2. Go to the project directory and Run the following command:

 ```sh
 pip install -r requirements.txt

 ```
 This commnad will install all the development dependencies for the project to run.

+NLTK is one of the dependencies, to download the full collection of nltk, type `python.exe` in your command line which will take you to the Python interpretor.
+     Then, enter

+      >> import nltk
+      >> nltk.download()